grafana/loki/docs/sources/configuration/_index.md

 ## distributor_config

-The `distributor_config` block configures the Loki Distributor.
+The `distributor_config` block is defined within the `distributor` section.
+It configures the distributor component.

 ```yaml
 # Configures the distributors ring, used when the "global" ingestion rate